 As you can see, there are quite a few sharks off the coast of San Diego.
 But the real question is, how frequently are sharks encountered?

-While researching, I came across the Shark Research Committee website and was blown away by all of the valuable information that I was able to utilize from this unique platform.
+While researching, I came across the Shark Research Committee website and was blown away by the valuable information I could utilize from this unique platform.

 Here is a little history about this fabulous organization-